turborat/shampoo/README.md

 used to allocate from, the tail is the starting point for garbage collection.

 To "subscibe" it spins on a pointer then when it moves gets it's data.
 No copying.
 Compact memory.
 Minimal operations.
 Minimal latency.
+Damn high thoughput.

 Other features:
 * Handles data up to 4GB (only/sorry - i can change this lmk)